timkahlke/BASTA/README.md

 ### Python packages

-BSA uses BerkeleyDB package '''bsddb''' as well as the '''gzip''' package.
-Both can be isntalled using pythons package manager '''pip'''
+BSA uses BerkeleyDB package _bsddb3_ which can be installed using pythons package manager _pip_

 ### NCBI taxonomy files